 4. Weight loss

 Weight loss can play a part in the appearance of jowls.
 With weight gain, the skin on your face and other areas of the body stretch accordingly to accommodate the extra volume.
-Subsequent weight loss may leave you with an extra loose skin in the jawline and the neck.
+Subsequent weight loss may leave you with an extra loose skin in the jawline – in comes the jowls – and the neck.

 5. Working So Long On A Computer

-According to Dr. Michael Prager, a London-based cosmetic surgeon, working long hours on a computer as is common with most office workers put you at higher risk of not only saggy jowls but also “turkey neck” or “second neck” as some people describe it along with other premature signs of aging such as wrinkles and fine lines.
+According to Dr. Michael Prager, a London based cosmetic surgeon, working long hours on a computer as is common with most office workers put you at higher risk of not only saggy jowls but also “turkey neck” or “second neck” as some people describe it along with other premature signs of ageing such as wrinkles and fine lines.

-Smoking can also cause the flesh along the jawline to sag faster.
-Cigarette smoke contains nicotine and many other harmful chemicals that hasten up the aging process by not only damaging collagen and elastin but also narrowing the blood vessels in the skin and thus hampering blood circulation.
+Smoking can also cause jowls to sag faster.
+Cigarette smoke contains nicotine and many other harmful chemicals that hasten up the ageing process by not only damaging collagen and elastin but also narrowing the blood vessels in the skin and thus hampering blood circulation.
 Consequently, the skin is deprived of essential nutrients that help to protect it from damage e.g. vitamin A.

 How to Get Rid Of Jowls Sagging Fast with Surgery (Surgically)